How Does Housing Inventory Affect Buyers & Sellers?

 If You’re a Seller Amid High Housing Inventory

 Putting a property on the market in a location with high housing inventory may require investing more time to find the right buyer.
-After all, you’re not the only game in town.
-However, there are several strategies at a seller’s disposal to unload a house without financial loss.
+After all, you’re not the only seller in town.
+However, there are several strategies to offload a house without financial loss.

-• Fix it up.
-To stand out in a crowded field, it can help to address any persisting issues and accentuate your home’s best assets.
-Parts of the property in need of common home repairs — the foundation, electrical system, HVAC system, and so on — could discourage potential buyers.
-Instead of accepting lower offers or other concessions, sellers may save more money by handling the repairs before putting the house on the market.
+• Fix it: To stand out in a crowded field, it can help to address any persisting issues and accentuate your home’s best assets.
+Parts of the property in need of common home repairs — the foundation, the electrical system, the heating, ventilation, and air conditioning system, and so on — could discourage potential buyers.
+Instead of accepting lower offers or other concessions, you may save more money by handling repairs before putting your house on the market.

-• Improve it.
-Making improvements can be helpful, too.
-A kitchen reno may be out of reach in terms of time and money, but doing a thorough cleaning and tidying up landscaping are easy fixes that could make a better impression on prospective buyers.
+• Improve it: Making improvements can be helpful, too.
+A kitchen renovation may be out of reach in terms of time and money, but thoroughly cleaning your property and tidying up landscaping are easy fixes that could make a better impression on prospective buyers.

-• Declutter.
-It’s another way to enhance a house for showings and listing photos.
-It could also indicate a shorter turnaround for buyers eager to move quickly.
+• Declutter: This is another way to enhance your house for showings and listing photos.
+It could also indicate a shorter turnaround for buyers eager to move in quickly.

-• Price it right.
-When all is said and done, setting an asking price that’s not too far above similar properties may be necessary to keep your property on buyers’ radar.
+• Price it right: When all is said and done, setting an asking price that’s not too far above similar properties may be necessary to keep your property on buyers’ radars.

 Low Housing Inventory